Heap (mathematics): Theorems

 Theorem: A semiheap with a biunitary element e may be considered an involuted semigroup with operation given by ab = [a, e, b] and involution by a–1 = [e, a, e].

+When the above construction is applied to a heap, the result is in fact a group.
+Note that the identity e of the group can be chosen to be any element of the heap.

 Theorem: Every semiheap may be embedded in an involuted semigroup.

 As in the study of semigroups, the structure of semiheaps is described in terms of ideals with an "i-simple semiheap" being one with no proper ideals.
 Mustafaeva translated the Green's relations of semigroup theory to semiheaps and defined a ρ class to be those elements generating the same principle two-sided ideal.
 He then proved that no i-simple semiheap can have more than two ρ classes.

 He also described regularity classes of a semiheap S: